9 Finance Tips You Might Not Hear From Your Financial Advisor

 Roth IRAs Deserve a Second Look

 Roth IRAs might be the greatest investment known to man for numerous reasons.
 You can withdraw original contributions at any time without tax or penalty.
 Money inside a Roth grows tax-free.
 When you take withdrawals, Roth distributions do not count in other tax formulas, like the one that determines how much of your Social Security is taxable or the one that determines how much in Medicare Part B premiums you'll pay.
 Unlike regular IRAs, you're not required to take distributions from a Roth at age 70 1/2.
+Find out if you're eligible to contribute to a Roth IRA above and beyond the amount of any employer match you receive, or if your employer offers a Roth 401(k) option.

 Use Index funds